Leadgq/vue-preess/docs/question/base.md

 ### question: what is flex layout?

 - For elements , there are two types of elements , one is inline, the other is block.
   For block elements.
-By default they are arranged downward. we have to use "float" to arrange them horizontally.
+By default, they are arranged downward. we have to use "float" to arrange them horizontally.
   But it is not a good way to do it.
 Because we must consider use "clear" to clear the float.
 It is a terrible experience.